MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Order results: *sort*, *top*

-* *Syntax note*: Some operators have parameters that are introduced by keywords like `by`.
+*Syntax note*: Some operators have parameters that are introduced by keywords like `by`.
-* In the following example, `desc` orders results in descending order and `asc` orders results in ascending order.
+*Syntax note*: In the following example, `desc` orders results in descending order and `asc` orders results in ascending order.

 Show me the first *n* rows, ordered by a specific column: